andersjohnsen/stabilizer/README.md

-# stabilizer
+# Gimbal Stabilizer written in Toit

-Gimbal stabilizer using IMU, servo motors and a PID controller
+Gimbal stabilizer using IMU, servo motors and a PID controller.

+It's written in Toit and can run on any ESP32.

+Check out [toit.io](https://toit.io/) for more information about Toit.

 ## Demo